dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2005: Compulsory models stifle student creativity.
+### T2005: Compulsory attendance can stifle creativity and independent thinking.

 |Support|
 |---|